th3w1zard1/PyKotor/Tools/KotorCLI/README.md

 - **Multiple targets** - Support for modules, ERFs, haks, and more
 - **Flexible source trees** - Organize your source files however you want
 - **Pure Python** - No external tool dependencies required (nwnnsscomp optional)
+- **Holocron kit generator** - Generate Holocron-compatible kits via `kit-generate` in headless mode or by launching the Tkinter GUI when no CLI args are provided

 ## Installation